Conquer your student debt. Refinance now.

-Congratulations, parents—that bundle of joy you brought home more than two decades ago has now graduated college or earned his or her professional degree.
+Congratulations, parents—that bundle of joy you brought home more than two decades ago has now graduated from college or earned their professional degree.

-If you borrowed with the Parent PLUS loan program for your child’s education, you are not alone.
-Millions of families have used federal loans aimed at parents to help pay for their children’s education, according to the Department of Education.
+If you borrowed federal student loans with the Parent PLUS loan program for your child’s education, you are not alone.
+Millions of families have used federal loans aimed at parents to help pay for their children’s bachelor’s degrees, according to the Department of Education.

-However, these are among the most expensive federal loans for borrowers.
-If you borrowed federal Parent PLUS loans in over last four years, your loans likely have interest rates that range from 6.41% to 7.90%, plus the origination fees.
+However, these are among the most expensive education loans for borrowers with good credit.
+If you borrowed federal Parent PLUS loans over last four years, your loans likely have interest rates that range from 6.41% to 7.90%, plus the origination fees.

 The good news is that you are eligible to refinance your federal loans for a lower interest rate once your child is within six months of graduation.

-Parent PLUS loans accrue interest from origination, and payments typically start right after the loan has been disbursed.
-If you deferred payment when you took the loans, keep in mind that your repayment for Parent PLUS loans starts six months after your student has been out of school (this is a forbearance period typically called grace period).
+Parent PLUS loans accrue interest from origination, and payments typically start right after the loan amount has been disbursed.
+If you decided on deferment when you took the loans, keep in mind that your repayment term for Parent PLUS loans starts six months after your student has been out of school (this is a forbearance period typically called grace period).

 Check our student loan calculator to compare your rates.

 With refinancing, you take one new loan based on your current credit score to pay off some or all of your existing loans.
 If you applied with more than one loan, consolidation of your multiple loans will be included as a part of your student loan refinance process.
-One of the benefits of refinancing into a no-fee private loan is that you can access rates starting at 2.13% for a variable loan and 3.50% for fixed-rate loans, depending on your credit history.
+One of the benefits of refinancing your student loan debt into a no-fee private loan is that you can access rates starting at 2.13% for a variable loan and 3.50% for fixed-rate loans, depending on your credit history.